 If you’re going to prep and store food, you’ll need containers.

-If you want to reheat food, they will need to be either oven-safe, microwave safe or both.
+If you want to reheat food, your container will need to be either oven-safe, microwave-safe or both.

-Tempered, oven-safe glass containers like these are great for meals you want to reheat.
-Just remove the lid, cover with foil and reheat your meal in the oven.
-Or cover with a damp cloth and reheat in the microwave.
+Tempered, oven-safe glass containers are great for meals you want to reheat.
+Just remove the lid, cover with foil and reheat your meal in the oven or cover with a damp paper towel to reheat in the microwave.

-If you’re just using a microwave and you want to save money, look for BPA-free plastic containers that are microwave safe.
+If you use a microwave and you want to save money, look for BPA-free plastic containers that are microwave-safe.
 Keep an eye out for when containers go half-price at the supermarket.
-They usually do every couple of months.
+They usually do it every couple of months.